Who do I need to employ?

 Workers are individuals who, while not working under a contract of employment, do generally work under some type of contract or fixed working arrangement.
 While workers are entitled to many of the core employment law rights, such as minimum wage and holiday pay, they are not entitled to other employment law rights, such as unfair dismissal protection and minimum notice periods.

 If you wish to hire a casual worker, you may consider using a Zero hours contract.
 This is a casual agreement between a business and an individual, generally where the individual works for the business, but the business does not guarantee any set hours or future work.
-For more information, read Zero-hours contracts.
+For more information, read Zero-hours contracts and zero-hours workers.

 People who are self-employed are often referred to as consultants, contractors or freelancers.
 These terms are generally interchangeable, although a consultant is ostensibly selling their advice as opposed to a contractor who will normally carry out the actual (often physical) work.
-Self-employed workers are generally not covered by employment law and are not paid through PAYE; instead, they are sole traders or run their own business and they need to arrange their own tax affairs.
+Self-employed workers are generally not covered by employment law and are not paid through Pay As You Earn (PAYE).
+Instead, they are sole traders or run their own businesses and they need to arrange their own tax affairs.

 It may be that you only need someone for a period of time for a specific project, in which case you can hire them for a period of time using a Consultancy agreement.
 Read Using consultants for more information.